42-Short/rust/subjects/module-04.md

 ```

  * If a size is less than a kilobyte, it is written in bytes. (e.g. 245 bytes)
- * If a size is more than a kilobyte, it is written in kilobytes, with one decimal (e.g. 12.2
+ * If a size is more than a kilobyte, it is written in kilobytes, with one decimal (e.g. `12.2 kilobytes`).
-   kilobytes).
- * If a size is more than a megabyte, it is written in megabytes, with one decimal (e.g. 100.4
+ * If a size is more than a megabyte, it is written in megabytes, with one decimal (e.g. `100.4 megabytes`).
-   megabytes).
- * If a size is more than a gigabyte, it is written in gigabytes, with one decimal (e.g. 23.9
+ * If a size is more than a gigabyte, it is written in gigabytes, with one decimal (e.g. `23.9 gigabytes`).
-   gigabytes).
- * For simplicty's sake, we'll assume that a kilobyte is 1000 bytes, a megabyte is 1000 kilobytes,
+ * For simplicty's sake, we'll assume that a kilobyte is `1000 bytes`, a megabyte is `1000 kilobytes`,
    etc.

 Your program must not panic when interacting with the file system.
 Errors must be handled properly.